Doc and Raider

 Doc and Raider is a Canadian comic strip, created by Sean Martin.
-Published in newspapers and magazines for LGBT audiences beginning in 1987, the strip's main characters are Doc and Raider, two gay men who began the series as roommates but eventually became a couple.
+Published in newspapers and magazines for LGBTQ audiences beginning in 1987, the strip's main characters are Doc and Raider, two gay men who began the series as roommates but eventually became a couple.
 Doc was a writer, while Raider was a construction worker.

 In its original format, the strip ran from 1987 to 1997.
 Martin subsequently revived the strip as a webcomic in the mid-2000s, and independently published a new collection of Doc and Raider cartoons in 2013.